 Prior to being awarded the certification, participants will design and plan an impact evaluation of the intervention of their choice and put into practice what they have learned throughout the programme.

-The certification programme is intended for technical specialists responsible for monitoring and evaluating, as well as officials from ministries of planning, the United Nations and NGOs.
-The programme is also designed to meet the needs of social partners and other decision-makers involved in the design and evaluation of public policies.
-Members of the research community involved in the design, implementation and evaluation of development programmes are also invited to participate.
+The certification programme is intended for technical specialists responsible for monitoring and evaluating, as well as officials from ministries of planning, the United Nations, and NGOs.
+The programme has been designed to meet the needs of social partners and other decision-makers involved in the design and evaluation of public policies.
+Members of the research community involved in the design, implementation, and evaluation of development programmes are also invited to participate.